Given its diverse and strong network of members, NWP is a partner in several Dutch Government programmes for the Dutch water sector.

 The Water Support Programme is an advisory programme established by the Netherlands Ministry of Foreign Affairs and implemented by the Netherlands Enterprise Agency (RVO.nl) and NWP.
 Through the Programme, the Dutch Government supports Netherlands embassies in 11 partner countries to implement water programmes.
 Read more

-The Young Expert Programmes (YEP Programmes) consists of the YEP Water and YEP Agrofood programmes.
-These offer young Dutch professionals the opportunity to gain experience abroad and young local professionals the opportunity to gain work experience in an international environment through Dutch organisations.
-The Young Experts receive intensive training as part of the learning agility approach.
+The Young Expert Programmes (YEP Programmes) consists of the YEP Water, YEP Agrofood, YEP Energy and YEP Tailor-made.
+These programmes offer young Dutch professionals the opportunity to gain experience abroad and young local professionals the opportunity to gain work experience in an international environment through Dutch organisations.
+The Young Experts receive intensive training and coaching as part of the learning agility approach.

-Over 350 Young Experts have kick-started their international careers through YEP Programmes in 38 countries.
-Ninety-two percent of the 180 YEP alumni are now continuing their careers in the water and/or agrifood sectors.
-Read more about YEP programmes.
+Over 480 Young Experts have kickstarted their international careers through YEP Programmes in 41 countries.
+Over ninety percent of the 250 YEP alumni are now continuing their careers in the YEP sectors.
+Read more about YEP Programmes.

 Kenya Innovative Finance Facility for Water (KIFFWA) co-develops water initiatives in Kenya.
 It provides early-stage capital, finance and technical expertise to support the creation of viable water investment opportunities and attracts private sources of funding.
 KIFFWA was established by the Embassy of the Netherlands in Nairobi and NWP.
 Read all about KIFFWA.